felipeatsix/PSEmoji/README.md

 In order to display emojis in your terminal, you must do some UTF-32 encoding, the downside is that you would have to do it everytime, you could of course save a static variable in your Powershell profile, or even creating your own function for it, that's fine, but not super straight forward right?

 ### So, why should I use this?
-Because its super fun and easy! you can have how many emojis available you want in your terminal, and you can organize them in categories the way you want, and you can easily carry them with you anywhere you are!, how cool is that? so this is how it works.
+Because its super fun and easy! you can have how many emojis available you want in your terminal, and you can organize them in categories the way you want, and you can easily carry them with you anywhere you are!, how cool is that? read through this document to see how it works :)
 ### Installation
 ```PowerShell
 # install module